Skip to main content

 Employees

-• Dangerous or defective public building or other structure; and
+• Dangerous or defective public buildings or other structures

-If the injury in question is one for which the municipality is immune from suit under the TGTLA, the employee who caused the injury may be personally liable for it, but only to the limits of liability provided for in the act.
-However, the liability limits do not apply if the employee's actions were willful, malicious, criminal, performed for personal gain or constituted medical malpractice by a health care practitioner.
+If the injury in question is one for which the municipality is immune from suit under the TGTLA, the employee who caused the injury may be personally liable for it, but only to the limits of liability provided for in the Act.
+(See Tort Liability Limits below.)
+However, the liability limits do not apply if the employee's actions were willful, malicious, criminal, performed for personal gain, or constituted medical malpractice by a health care practitioner.
+T.C.A. § 29-20-310(c).

 Employee Indemnification

-Municipalities can insure or indemnify their employees for claims for which the employee is liable but for which the municipality is immune.
+Municipalities can insure or indemnify their employees for claims for which the municipality is immune.
 However, indemnification generally cannot exceed the tort liability limits.
+(See Tort Liability Limits below.)
+T.C.A. § 29-20-310(d).

 Boards and Commissions